 A shared account is a method of automatically distributing funds among all campaigns that are under the same username.
 Your ads will continue being served until your shared account runs out of funds.
 To go to the Shared account page, click the button at the top of the page that displays the amount on your shared account.
 In the window that opens, click Go to settings.

-To add funds to your shared account, go to the Shared account page and click Pay.
+To add funds to your shared account, go to the Shared account page and click Top up.
 The payment options available differ based on your country and currency.

 Autopay on a shared account ensures that your ads are served without interruption.
 Your account is topped up automatically as soon as the balance reaches the amount you set.

 Only Russian advertisers paying in rubles can activate autopay.
-For this you can use any bank card or your Yandex.Money wallet if it is registered for your username in Yandex.Direct.
+You can use any bank card or YooMoney wallet (if it is registered for your username in Yandex.Direct).
 Maximum amount: